syltek/technical-test-frontend/docs/task-03.md

 Our team recently received a bug request regarding the dates shown in the matches table.
 Looks like the times are not being displayed correctly for some Clubs in the US.
 A team-mate of yours already did the analysis, found the root cause of the problem, and prepared a fix.
 You need to review them before they can be merged into the release pipeline.

-Because we want to simulate a PR scenario you are going to open a PR targeting **your fork of the repo** using the branch `bug/matches-times`.
+Because we want to simulate a PR scenario you are going to open a PR targeting **your fork of the repo** using the branch `bug/matches-times` (which should be already in your repo).
 For the title and description of the Pull Request use [the ones below](#pull-request-content).

 **Dos and Don'ts**
 - You **must** leave a review comment stating if you would ✅ **Approve**; 💬 **Request changes** ;or ❌ **Request changes**
-- You **should** leave a review in form of [questions, issues, suggestions or nitpicks](https://conventionalcomments.org/) on the changes
+- You **should** leave a review in the code's PR
 - You **shouldn't** make changes in code itself

 ---